-A conservatory has been added and a first floor cloak room with W.C. has been installed and the owner informs me that documentation is available for these works.
+The internal layout has been changed.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.